sudhashuallurwar/snakeG/README.md

 # snakeG
-this is a snake game which we used to play on nokia series.
-But the new thing in this is there is 2 playermode and this is built using GTK 3.0 version.
+this is a snake game which we used to play on nokia series. this is 2 player game and this is built using GTK 3.0 version.